Sparkyyy45/Repo-Sage/CONTRIBUTING.md

 ## 🤝 Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to `hello@reposage.dev`.

 ---